-FISA court blocks FBI agents linked to Carter Page probe from seeking wiretaps: report
+FISA court blocks FBI agents linked to Carter Page probe from seeking wiretaps

-FBI agents involved in the wiretapping of former Trump campaign adviser Carter Page have been blocked, at least temporarily, from appearing before the Foreign Intelligence Surveillance Court in regard to other cases, according to a report.
+FBI officials involved in the wiretapping of former Trump campaign adviser Carter Page have been blocked, at least temporarily, from appearing before the Foreign Intelligence Surveillance Court (FISC) in regard to other cases, in rebuke that exceeded the remedial recommendations made by the monitor recently appointed by the court.

-The decision by James E. Boasberg, chief judge of the secretive court created under the Foreign Intelligence Surveillance Act (FISA), comes as Congress faces a March 15 deadline on whether to renew three FBI national-security surveillance and investigative tools that were enacted after 9/11, The New York Times reported.
+The decision by James E. Boasberg, chief judge of the secretive court created under the Foreign Intelligence Surveillance Act (FISA), comes as Congress faces a March 15 deadline on whether to renew three FBI national-security surveillance and investigative tools that were enacted after 9/11.

+"FBI personnel under disciplinary review in relation to their work on FISA applications accordingly should not participate in drafting, verifying, reviewing, or submitting such applications to the Court while the review is pending," Boasberg wrote.
+"The same prohibition applies to any DOJ attorney under disciplinary review, as well as any DOJ or FBI personnel who are the subject of a criminal referral related to their work on FISA applications."

 TRUMP ADMINISTRATION FACING CHALLENGE AS FISA COMES UP FOR RENEWAL

-In a 19-page ruling, Boasberg also largely approved revisions that the FBI said it would make to its process for seeking wiretaps – in reaction to a damning inspector general report that detailed errors and omissions in applications to conduct surveillance on Page in 2016 and 2017, the Times report said.
+In a 19-page ruling that can be read here, Boasberg also largely approved revisions that the FBI said it would make to its process for seeking wiretaps – in reaction to a damning inspector general report that detailed errors and omissions in applications to conduct surveillance on Page in 2016 and 2017.

+Among the problems, Boasberg noted, were that the FBI had "omitted or mischaracterized" various "information bearing on [Christopher] Steele's personal credibility and professional judgment."
+Steele's unsubstantiated dossier played a key role in the FBI's warrants to surveil Page, but the FBI did not advise the FISC of "inconsistencies" in claims made by Steele's sub-source and assertions made by Steele himself.

+"Omissions of material fact were the most prevalent and among the most serious problems with the Page applications," Boasberg wrote.
+The judge pointed out that the inspector general had found that the FBI did not disclose to the court that it knew Page had a prior relationship with another intelligence agency from 2008 to 2013 -- a period in which Page disclosed that he had contacts with Russians.

 Last month, Attorney General William Barr told Senate Republicans he would be taking action to clean up the errors and omissions cited by Inspector General Michael Horowitz.